hanssv/AoC2019/README.md

 At the end I experimented a bit with various optimizations, and I noticed that more aggressive inlining sometimes made a difference.
 For example inlining all the calls to `val/3` saves 6.5% of the gas.
-Still todays problems would fit comfortabley within a microblock with 97k/117k gas for the part 1/part 2.
+Still today's problems would fit comfortably within a microblock with 97k/117k gas for the part 1/part 2.

 ## Running contracts
 For obvious reasons I don't want to run these contracts on-chain, and I don't